Turn to PDI’s Professional Team When Preparing the Mandated Racial Profiling Report

 These yearly reports, created to ensure that law enforcement agencies which make routine motor vehicle stops are in compliance with Texas law, can be complicated and time-consuming, according to PDI’s criminal justice consultant Eric Fritsch, Ph.D.
 Working with racial profiling experts from PDI who compile and write your report delivers both experience and expertise while producing an independent document that may protect your department in the future.

 The consultants who complete your report, Chad Trulson, Ph.D., and Eric Fritsch, Ph.D., are the same researchers who recently completed a comprehensive, multi-year assessment of traffic stops for the Texas Department of Public Safety.
-The report can be found at by clicking here.
+The report can be found by clicking here.

 The cost of this service is $2,500, according to Dr. Fritsch.
 This competitive rate can be thousands less than other report providers, and the service comes with several unique benefits that only the PDI reporting program can provide.
 Advantages of using PDI to complete your annual racial profiling report include: